moosavismd/erfan-kala/README.md

 The structure of database is dumped into `sql.dump`.
 1- create `shop` database in an up and running mysql version 5.7
 2- import `dump.sql`.
-3- copy content of `site-data` directory into `/var/www/html` directory of your server (or whichever directory your apache is serving).
+3- copy content of `site-data` directory into `/var/www/html` directory of your server (or whatever directory your apache is serving).
 4- you are good to go!
 !!!